Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--t832FeMogU.md

 # [February 16th, 2021 Livestream](../2021-02-16.md)
 ## Q&A: Will there be signs in future updates?
 https://www.youtube.com/watch?v=-t832FeMogU
-This question was possibly duplicated with a more recent answer: August 17th, 2021 Livestream Q&A: Will you add Signs in the game? [https://www.youtube.com/watch?v=bmLgjjNst3M](https://www.youtube.com/watch?v=bmLgjjNst3M)
+This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Any news about Signs?](./yt-9VRy5YUkq5A.md) [https://www.youtube.com/watch?v=9VRy5YUkq5A](https://www.youtube.com/watch?v=9VRy5YUkq5A)

 ### Topics